Keyboard shortcuts

 faucet preview [config]Run only the source side and print records to stdout.

-faucet schema <target>Print the JSON Schema for a connector, transform, or the DLQ.
+faucet schema <target>Print the JSON Schema for the whole config (config), a connector, a transform, or any block.

 faucet listList every compiled-in source, sink, and transform with a one-line description.